Sz-Tim/isRev/ms/msDraft.md

 Therefore, though the general species richness pattern is not driven by one genus, some specific aspects may be.

 ## Subfamily richness
-The number of ant subfamilies shows less distinct patterns elevationally than the number of species or the number of genera.
+The number of ant subfamilies shows less distinct patterns elevationally than the number of species or the number of genera, though they are generally coarsely similar to the species and genus richness patterns.
 The most speciose subfamily along each gradient comprises 39–73% of the total species richness (mean ± SE: 0.545 ± 0.0204).
 The proportion of species in the most speciose subfamily is highly variable across elevations and the pattern is not consistent among gradients.
 Across elevations, that proportion may be constant at low and middle elevations and then increase toward the peak (4/16), remain constant across the gradient (3/16), increase consistently across the gradient (3/16), increase to a plateau (3/16), remain constant at low and middle elevations and then decrease toward the peak (2/16), or be U-shaped (1/16).